 Sometimes a certain strain or head space can turn smoking marijuana into a paranoia fest.
 Now THAT is the time to meditate, whether you feel capable of sitting still or not.
 There is no right way to meditate, so pull up a chair, a zafu, sit cross legged in your back lawn or even use a specialized meditation bench.
 Whatever puts you most at ease and helps you practice mindfulness is the right answer.

-A wonderful side effect of meditation with cannabis is that the bliss you find while on your journey can last the whole day through.
+A wonderful side effect of meditating with cannabis is that the bliss you find while on your journey can last throughout the day.
 Keep in mind that this is not a chore, but a tool for holistic well being.
 There’s no reason to feel overwhelmed, even if you’re going into the meditation with anxiety and a busy brain.

 There is also no length of time that is set in stone for you to meditate.
 Many suggest starting off a practice with five to 10 minutes per day and then working your way up to a longer set.
 However, in truth, working up to 15 to 20 minutes a day will make a world of difference in your life, especially with the enhancement of cannabis and its healing properties.